 Kilchoman (pronounced kilhoman) is a Farm Distillery and the first to be built on Islay for 124 years.
 It is the 8th distillery on the Island and opened in 2004.
 The whole production process is done on Islay including growing their own Barley on the Island.
 The location of the distillery is near Loch Gorm and only 500 metres (as the crow flies) from Machir bay on the Atlantic Ocean.
 The perfect ingredients for another great Islay Malt.

 Port Charlotte Distillery was announced in March 2007 and is expected to produce a rather peaty whisky.
 The new Port Charlotte Distillery was planned to start in 2009 but the plans were postponed due the economic crisis.
-It is not confirmed when the distillery will open but when it does, I've heard 2016, it will be located in the centre of Port Charlotte using the old buildings of the former Lochindaal Distillery.
+It is not confirmed if the distillery will be built at all, but when it does, it will be located in the centre of Port Charlotte using some of the old buildings of the former Lochindaal Distillery.

 The Northern Distillery of Bunnahabhain at the Sound of Islay